rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 The next best option is to split the tasks up across multiple apps.

+### Transmitter tracking
-**Transmitter tracking**: Android does not have native support for Bluetooth GPS devices--you need to rely on a third-party app.
+Android does not have native support for Bluetooth GPS devices--you need to rely on a third-party app.
 I found several apps that claim to support this but _by far_ the most common recommendation is [Bluetooth GPS][41] ([Garmin even recommends it][41a] for use with their [Glow 2 Bluetooth GPS][41b]).
 Unfortunately, the app hasn't been updated since 2015 and appears to be completely unsupported--it's starting to become incompatible with recent versions of Android.
 That doesn't look good.